-Audit Scotland will report more broadly on digital health innovations in our NHS in Scotland 2021 overview report.
+Audit Scotland reported more broadly on digital health innovations in our NHS in Scotland 2021 overview report.

 Source: NHS in Scotland 2020 and Evaluation of the Near Me video consulting service in Scotland during Covid-19, 2020, communication from Scottish Government, The Scottish Federation of Housing Associations.

 Example: Aberdeen City Council

 Aberdeen City Council’s digital transformation allowed it to respond well to the challenges of the Covid-19 pandemic.